fear-LTA-retirement

 Have A Contingency Budget

 There are some things that you simply can’t plan for in detail, but if they happen they’d make a nasty dent in your finances.
 These might include things like long-term care, or unforeseen spending to help out a child, just as examples.
-For such things, you should set aside a separate budget from your day-to-day spending budget.
+For such possibilities, some people set aside a separate budget from your day-to-day spending budget.
 Some people might feel more comfortable creating a separate ring-fenced contingency fund, invested separately from everything else.

 Be Flexible